2021 Art on Market Street Kiosk Poster Series

 How To Apply

 Applications are available through SlideRoom, an online application system for calls for entry.
 There is no charge to artists for using SlideRoom.
 Please be sure to allow adequate time to submit your application as technical difficulties can occur.
 Applications that are mailed, emailed, faxed or hand-delivered will not be considered.

-- This should be a summary of your artistic focus and professional career, especially as your background relates to this project.
-Do not make a specific proposal for a new commission.
+- One paragraph summary of your artistic focus and professional career, especially as your background relates to your qualifications for this project.

 - If you are applying as a team, please include your team/studio resume.
 If that is not available, please combine the individual resumes (one right after the other) of each team member into one document.

 - You can upload images with any dimensions, as SlideRooom resizes images larger than 1280 x 1280 x 72 ppi

 - For team applications, please indicate the lead artist for each project

 For more information on images, please refer to the SlideRoom Working with Media page

 - When you upload your images, SlideRoom will prompt you to fill out image descriptions.
 Please include the title, medium, dimensions, and year for each work.
 You may also include a brief statement (2 sentences maximum) about each work.